vaughnman/CST391-IMDb/README.md

 The Internet Music Database, "IMDb" is a music reveiwing platform.
 This project is an enterprise backend service that uses an azure-hosted MySql database.

-**📓 For common tasks such as testing or running the app in dev mode, use the bash scripts in the'scripts' folder.**
+**📓 For common tasks such as testing or running the app in dev mode, use the bash scripts in the `scripts` folder.**

 ## 🔧 Setup